martinaobrien/Problem_Sets/README.md

 This problem uses a for loop statement to go through a number of interations as the programme has to consider all integers between to two inputted numbers.
 Only true statements are printed out in a list format.

 Problem Set 4:
+This program calls the def (collatz) function to collate and list the outputs generated from the calculations completed throughout the programme in the the inputted number is values at 1
+The return statement is also used the return the value in the if and elif loops.

 Problem Set 5:
 This problem uses a control flow that executes a code block that meets certain conditions.